 - Standard.
 Standard steps do not require any previously collected data to perform.
 Standard steps are generally used to generate data to perform a transformation or a database insert.
 These steps can be run independently and concurrently. - Aggregated.
 Aggregated steps require data that was generated by a previously run step.
 Aggregated steps are not executed by PowerFlow until all data required for the aggregation is available.
 These steps can be run independently and concurrently. - Trigger.
 Trigger steps are used to trigger other PowerFlow applications.
-These steps can be configured to be blocking or not.
+These steps can be configured to be blocking or not (in other words, if the step is set to be blocking and it fails to trigger the application, the application will fail).